NextSDS Logo

 Eyes

 Face protection.
-Have emergency eye-wash units and safety shower in work area.
 Tightly sealed goggles.

 Respiratory

+While handling a personal H2S-detector is recommended.
+Suitable protective mask to be held ready at the workplace.
+It is suggested to wear personal H2S-Detector during handling.
+Carry emergency gas mask for escape.
 If vapours or aerosols occur full mask with combination filter is necessary (type ABEK-P2).
 In case of brief exposure or low pollution use respiratory filter device.
 In case of intensive or longer exposure use self-contained respiratory protective device.
 Mandatory mask.

 Skin/Body